 2150 Centre Avenue Building E Fort Collins Colorado 80526

 Fort Collins, CO 80526

-The U.S. Forest Service’s Arapaho National Forest is preparing to apply prescribed fire in the area known as “Blue Ridge” south of Hot Sulphur Springs and southwest of Granby, Colo.
+The U.S. Forest Service’s Arapaho National Forest is applying prescribed fire in the area known as “Blue Ridge” south of Hot Sulphur Springs and southwest of Granby, Colo.

 Implementing prescribed fire is the next step in the Blue Ridge Salvage and Fuels Reduction Project, an on-going effort to reduce the risk of wildfire to communities and improve forest health conditions in Grand County.
-Burning could take place in the fall and spring, and fire managers hope to start with a few small units (about 500 acres total) later this fall in the northernmost portion of the project area, between Big Meadows and Cottonwood Pass.
+Burning could take place in the fall and spring, and fire managers hope to start with a few small units (about 500 acres total), in the area between Big Meadows and Cottonwood Pass.

 Learn more about prescribed fire at: https://smokeybear.com/en/about-wildland-fire/benefits-of-fire/prescribed-fires

 |Date of Origin||Sunday October 28th, 2018 approx. 10:00 AM|